-This recipe makes enough for 2 to 3 servings.
-Double or triple the ingredient amounts for a large family or, if you like to make meals ahead, for the freezer.
+This recipe makes enough for two to three servings.
+Double or triple the ingredient amounts for a large family, or if you like to make meals ahead, for the freezer.
 Make the French toast sticks on the weekend, freeze them in small food storage bags, and then heat them in the microwave oven, toaster, or skillet when you need them.

 In a medium bowl, whisk together the eggs, milk, and vanilla.

-Cut each slice of bread into four strips.
+Cut each slice of bread into 4 strips.